Xetibo/ReSet-Doc/sections/result/application.typ

 caption: [Example setup for a DBus listener to the ReSet daemon])<example_listener>

-It is important to note that the added and changed events provide structs defined by the DBus API defined in @DBus, while removed events provide a DBus path that denotes the removed structure.
+It is important to note that the added and changed events provide structs from the DBus API defined in @DBusAPI, while removed events provide a DBus path that denotes the removed structure.
 The reason for this disparity is the inability to fetch data from removed DBus objects, hence only the path is provided.